Published on February 26, 2020 • 7 min read

 Asset Identification Number

-Assigning a unique ID number to each fixed asset is crucial for organisational requirements in the area of fixed assets.
+The first and most important element of your fixed asset register is the asset description.
+Every item recorded on your Assigning a unique ID number to each fixed asset is crucial for organisational requirements in the area of fixed assets.
 Identification helps distinguish similar items and serves as an essential procedure for the control and management of stock.
 You can have these ID numbers generated automatically and assigned within itemit’s fixed asset system, adding them to your asset registry.
-This is especially useful for large organisations with huge inventories of fixed assets, as it reduces the probability of errors.
+This is especially useful for large organisations with huge inventories of fixed assets, as it reduces the probability of errors. fixed asset list needs a clear and concise description.
+This description should include information regarding the type, model, and manufacturer of the asset, along with other relevant details that help distinguish this particular asset from the rest.
+For example, a computer might be listed as "Dell Optiplex 7070 Intel i7 16GB RAM 512GB SSD."
+With this level of detail, any item in your list of fixed assets can be easily identified.

 This is particularly important for businesses with operations across multiple sites. itemit allows customers to see the exact location of each item included on their list of fixed assets.
 This feature is incredibly helpful to companies managing assets across different locations, ensuring that everything, from furniture to machinery, is accounted for.
 So, if you are wondering, “Is furniture an asset?” then, well, yes, it is, of course.
 Equally important is knowing exactly where it is located within your premises.